Feelfeel20088/school-java-projects/README.md

 # school-java-projects
-some projects i did while i was in highschool.
+some colage level projects i did in highschool.